zhamby1/SDEV120-1BH-M01/README.md

 ```
 In this case, sum would now be equal to 30.

-Variables can also be test, also known as Strings
+Variables can also be text, also known as Strings

 ```
 name = "Zach"